 The Edith Gilchrist Hamilton Gallery at Montreat College celebrates the visual arts and seeks to educate students while enhancing the campus and surrounding community through contemporary and historical art exhibitions, lectures, and campus events.
 Opened in 1997, the gallery’s name honors Mrs. Edith Gilchrist Hamilton, a longtime Montreat cottager who loved the beauty and serenity of the Western Carolina mountains.
 Mrs. Hamilton, a native of Charlotte, N.C., attended Gunston Hall in Washington, D.C., and Hollins College in Roanoke, Va.
 In 1934, she married Mr. Herman Prioleau Hamilton of Chester, S.C., one of the founders of Interstate Securities Company of Charlotte.
 Her parents, Ethel Porter Gilchrist and Peter Spence Gilchrist, were among the early summer residents of Montreat, and built what is now the Foreman Cottage on Greybeard Trail.
 Thanks to the generosity of the families of Mrs. Hamilton and Mrs. Edith Hamilton Kunhle (her daughter), as well as many friends, Mrs. Hamilton’s love of both Montreat and the arts lives on in the gallery that bears her name.
-Founded and guided by Professor Emeritus of Art Jim Southerland from 1997-2016, the gallery is now curated by Associate Professor of Communication Dr. Joseph Martin.
+Founded and guided by Professor Emeritus of Art Jim Southerland from 1997-2016, the gallery is now curated by Professor of Communication Dr. Joseph Martin.

 Into the Groove: A Celebration of the Art of Vinyl LP Cover Design

 Dr. Joseph Martin (February 1 – May 8, 2021)